Last Updated September 7, 2022 at 12:55 PM

 What personal loans are available to veterans with bad credit?

 When you think of a personal loan, a variety of types likely come to mind, such as car loans, home loans or VA loans, which is a specific type of mortgage product.
-What you may have a hard time picturing are personal loans for veterans with bad credit, as traditionally, approval requires a superior track record in terms of credit history.
+What you may have a hard time picturing are personal loans for veterans with bad credit, as traditionally, approval requires a good track record in terms of credit history.

 The personal loans offered by Omni Financial are installment loans – you pay them off on a regularly occurring basis, be it every few weeks or once per month, as repayment terms are determined prior to approval.
-However, unlike other financial institutions, Omni Financial offers unsecured personal loans.
-This means that you don’t have to put up any kind of collateral to receive approval, even if your FICO score is below where you want to be.
+Omni Financial offers unsecured personal loans, which means that you don’t have to put up any kind of collateral to receive approval, even if your FICO score is below where you want to be.

 Applying for a loan from Omni is easy and convenient.
 Apply online, in person, or over the phone at 1-877-OMNI-USA.
 Amounts typically range between $500 and $10,000.
 Just as all financial situations are different, so too is our approval process.
 We process each application on a case-by-case basis with an in-depth understanding of a military lifestyle.
 What we can guarantee is transparency (no hidden fees), fast approval (often within the same business day), and competitive interest rates.

 Where else can veterans get financial help?

 Whether you’re active duty or a career-retired veteran, your contribution to the country’s health and freedoms is priceless.
 So it’s only fitting you have plenty of options to turn to if you need assistance including financial assistance.
 Here is a list of a few of the organizations that may be able to lend a hand, several of which you may have had prior experience with:

 - U.S. Department of Veterans Affairs Aid & Attendance/Household Assistance